Dinky app icon

 Drag and drop

-Drop images on the window, the Dock icon, or use the file picker.
+Drop images, videos, audio, or PDFs on the window, the Dock icon, or use the file picker.
 No fussing.

 Clipboard compress

-Copy an image anywhere — screenshot, Figma export, browser grab — and hit ⌘⇧V. Done.
+Copy an image anywhere — screenshot, Figma export, browser grab — and hit ⌘⇧V. Works system-wide, even when Dinky isn't focused.

 Format conversion